FAQs

 Health, Safety, and COVID-19

-The SMS Health Center is staffed with trained health professionals (e.g. nurses, EMTs, nursing students, etc) to staff our Health Office during the summer for all participants.
+The St. Mark’s Summer Health Office is staffed with trained health professionals (e.g. nurses, EMTs, nursing students, etc.) to support all participants.
 We also have a consulting relationship with a local pediatrician.
 If you have questions or concerns about a specific medical need, please reach out to us before the summer.

-Our 2024 COVID-19 policies are available here.
-These protocols are based on guidance from our local Board of Health and our medical partners.
-Updated policies for summer 2025, as applicable, will be shared with enrolled families at the start of the summer.
+Any necessary protocols will be based on guidance provided by the local Board of Health, our consulting pediatrician, and camp health staff.
+Updated policies, as applicable, will be shared with enrolled families at the start of the summer.

 The COVID-19 vaccine is not mandatory to attend camp at this time.
 If needed, up-to-date COVID-19 policies and procedures will be provided to enrolled families in the spring prior to the start of camp.
 These protocols will be based on the Massachusetts State Guidelines as well as the local Board of Health and our medical partners.